bhopals/english-vocabs/phrases.md

 - degaradation in water quality
 - it is so traditional and beautiful at the same time
 - be the change you want to be
+- greatest strength
+- deepest regret
+- If she is amazaing, she won't be easy
+- If she is easy, she won't be amazaing